 Two special L-band directional antennas are required.
 The single blade antenna is normally top mounted on the aircraft fuselage, and the dual blade is normally bottom mounted.
 For more information see paragraph 6.2.2.
-A 1⁄2 3ATI Traffic Controller/display is optional, and is not part of the TSO'd system.
-Figure 3 illustrates the two major components and the display.
+A 1⁄2 3ATI Traffic Display/Controller is optional, and is not part of the TSO'd system.